william-grullon/GoLang-Guestbook/README.md

 1. Fill in your name (optional) and message in the form.
 2. Click "Sign Guestbook" to submit your message.
 3. View your message along with others on the main page.
+4. Messages are saved in your browser's local storage and will persist even if the page is refreshed.

 ## License